USCIS Tax Return Requirement

 Green Card Application Tax Return

-If the sponsoring spouse didn’t file taxes in the previous year, they would need to provide an exemption letter explaining their income was below the minimum income required to file.
+If the joint sponsor didn’t file taxes in the previous year, they would need to provide an exemption letter explaining their income was below the minimum income required to file.

 Do Permanent Residents Pay Taxes?

-It’s clear that U.S. citizens must pay taxes, regardless of whether they live in or outside the states.
-In some cases, they can qualify for certain tax exclusions or tax credits.
+U.S. citizens must pay taxes, regardless of whether they live in or outside the states.
+They can sometimes qualify for specific tax exclusions or tax credits.

 Although lawful permanent residents can legally work and live in the U.S., they are not U.S. citizens.
 However, as soon as you become a green card holder, you also automatically become a U.S. tax resident, starting when your immigrant visa was approved for adjustment of status (I-485 Form) or the year you entered the United States.